 Some of these functions will be much easier (even trivial) to write if

-method I introduced on the latest
+you use the indexOf method I introduced on the latest

 string functions assignment.
 To refresh your memory,

-takes a single argument, which should be a
+indexOf takes a single argument, which should be a

 string, and returns the index at which the sting argument first